1liale/GameDev/README.md

 # GameDev
-Repository made to sync files for a Space Survival game Type of game: 2D pixel game
+Repository made to sync files for Game Development in Unity

 ------------------------------------------------------------